MaggieTsang/INFO370-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 ## Data Prep: Encoding and Splitting

-> After we chose our data set, realized that our data had no quantitative variables, and instead only had categorical variables.
+> After we chose our data set, we realized that our data had no quantitative variables, and instead only had categorical variables.
 Due to the lack of quantitative variables, we do not have any quantitative questions.
 However, we were curious whether or not we could predict how many Pokemon of each type would appear, so we chose Pokemon type to be our target depndent variable.

 > To address the issue of our categorical target variables, we needed to encode our variables.
 To do that, we used the Pandas function get_dummies().
 We chose this method because both it and our data frames were managed by the pandas library.
 Before encoding the data, we dropped certain variables that we did not need, such as name, ID, city, weather icon, and appeared local time and day of week.
 Afterwards, we looped through the entire dataframe and converted all objects to floats and removed the originals.